AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 When messages with an unknown stat/err field combination are encountered, these regex are applied on the stat field to determine whether the SR was a success or an error.
 SR with stat values that don't match any of these regexes are ignored.

-By default, stat values that begin with DELIV (e.g. DELIVRD in the [Appendix B](../../administration/using/sms-protocol.md#sr-error-management)) will be considered as successfully delivered and all stat values that match errors (e.g. REJECTED, UNDELIV, ...) are considered errors.
+By default, stat values that begin with `DELIV` (e.g. `DELIVRD` in the [Appendix B](../../administration/using/sms-protocol.md#sr-error-management)) will be considered as successfully delivered and all stat values that match errors, e.g. `REJECTED`, `UNDELIV`, are considered errors.

 #### ID format in MT acknowledgement {#id-format-mt}

-This indicates the format of the ID returned in the message_id field of the SUBMIT_SM_RESP PDU.
+This indicates the format of the ID returned in the `message_id` field of the `SUBMIT_SM_RESP PDU`.

 * **Do not modify**: The ID is stored as-is in the database, as ASCII-encoded text.
 No pre-processing nor filtering occurs.